K-factor for incompressible liquid

 The most often referenced document for minor pressure losses in the piping is Crane Technical Paper 410 (or simply Crane TP-410).
 Here you can buy the latest version:

 However, it is not the best or most comprehensive source of data on K-Factors!
-Another much more advanced and respectable world standard is famous “Handbook of Hydraulic Resistance” by Russian Professor I.E. Idelchik.
+Another much more advanced and respectable world standard is the famous “Handbook of Hydraulic Resistance” by Russian Professor I.E. Idelchik.
 This book became a reference book for generations of piping hydraulic engineers.
 Please read what Trey Walters, the President of AFT, writes about Professor Idelchik and his book, in his blog: “How a Russian Hydraulics Handbook Gained the Respect of the American Nuclear Industry”.

 The latest 4th English edition is available here: